john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

  &nbsp;

-What knots do you use that I do not?
-Am I missing an important rescue knot?
+Do you think I am missing an important knot?
+Or have I forgotten to mention an important note about one of the knots above?
 Leave a comment below.